snakebyte69/UBEEDISK/README.md

 # Build for macOS #
 - % brew install libb2
 - % make

+Test with this
+% ubeedisk --detect=mbee3 --if=original.dsk --of=copy.dsk

 # Build for Linux #
 - $ make